 Well, not quite.
 If you break up a project, you're likely to find most projects have five distinct sections.
 To get to the end of the project, you're going to need a form of managed procrastination.

 But how do you go about this form of procrastination?
 And why is it seemingly better to keep you focused?
-Let's find out in this episode, shall we?
+Let's find out shall we?

 Imagine you're sitting down late at night to get ready for your presentation the next day.
 And you find your slide deck is empty.